sseefried/inequality-denotational-hardware/Inequality.lagda.md

 toℕ-≤ _ = refl
 ```

-Let's now encapsulate that proof using an Arrow Category.
+Let's now encapsulate that proof using an instance of an _arrow category_.

 ```
 𝔽≤⇉ : {i,j : ℕ²} → toℕ² {i,j} ⇉ id
 𝔽≤⇉ = arr 𝔽≤ ℕ≤ toℕ-≤
 ```

+For want of a better term we are going to call this a
+Specification-Implementation-Mapping Proof (SIM proof) in the rest of
+this note.

+## A first attempt at defining inequality on multi-digit representations

 Computing inequality for a unary representation is expensive.
 An
 inspection of `ℕ≤` reveals that `min (m , n)` steps are required to